• 1 Samuel 23:13-29; Psalm 54; 1 Samuel 24-25:44

 ~ Listen to today’s Scripture with The ESV Bible ~

-Worship Video: Today’s readings reminded me of Jeremy Camp’s song “The Answer:”
+Worship Video: Today’s readings in 1 Samuel reminded me of Phil Wickham’s song “Safe:”

-Please join us in memorizing and meditating on a verse of Scripture today: “So the LORD was with Joshua, and his fame spread throughout the land.”
-Joshua 6:27 NIV
+Please join us in memorizing and meditating on a verse of Scripture today: “Taste and see that the LORD is good; blessed is the one who takes refuge in him.”
+Psalm 34:8 NIV

 Comments from You: What verses or insights stand out to you in today’s readings?
 Please post up by clicking on the “Comments” link below!